-(1) Applicability.
-This rule applies to all municipal solid waste landfills (MSWLF) located in the St. Louis ozone nonattainment area (Jefferson, Franklin, St. Charles, St. Louis Counties and St. Louis city) that have accepted waste any time since November 8, 1987, or have additional capacity available for future waste deposition.
+(A) This rule applies to all municipal solid waste (MSW) landfills located in the St. Louis ozone nonattainment area (Jefferson, Franklin, St. Charles, St. Louis Counties and St. Louis City) that have accepted waste any time since November 8, 1987, or have additional capacity available for future waste deposition.